BobCochran/Adafruit-PCD8544-Nokia-5110-LCD-library/README.txt

 You will also have to download the Adafruit GFX Graphics core which does all the circles, text, rectangles, etc. You can get it from https://github.com/adafruit/Adafruit-GFX-Library and download/install that library as well

+This specific library features the content of pull request #47 from @sergev.
+The PR was cherry-picked by @BobCochran.